First Italian War of Independence: Invasion of the Kingdom of Sardinia (20 March)

 At noon on 20 March 1849, hostilities officially resumed.
 Aside from a reconnaissance expedition over the Ticino near Magenta, the Piedmontese did not move.
 Radetzky, on the other hand, used Pavia as the bridgehead for a surprise invasion of the Kingdom of Sardinia.

 On the Sardinian side the area of the Austrian attack was the responsibility of the Lombard Division, whose commander Girolamo Ramorino had received an order on 16 March to move forward and hold the strong point at La Cava, from which it would be possible to watch over the final section of the Ticino River down to its confluence with the Po.
 In the event of difficulty, the division was to retreat to the north through Sannazzaro to Mortara.
 However, Ramorino was convinced that the Austrians intended to seize Alessandria and the attack across the Ticino River on 20 March was just a feint.
-As a result, he left only a small number of troops at La Cava and ordered them to retreat to the south, over the Po River, in the event of serious difficulties.
+As a result, he left only the 21st Infantry Regiment at La Cava and ordered the regiment to retreat to the south, over the Po River, in the event of serious difficulties.

 But Ramorino was wrong.
 At noon on 20 March, Archduke Albrecht led his division over the Gravellone (a tributary of the Ticino outside Pavia), opening the crossing for the whole Austrian army.
 At La Cava Radetzky's troops had an overwhelming numerical advantage over the Piedmontese, who nevertheless resisted for 6 hours under the tenacious Major Luciano Manara.
 In contravention of his orders, Ramorino retreated with all his troops to the right bank of the Po and not to the north.
 As a result, his division was isolated.
 Because of this decision, which substantially weakened the position of the Piedmontese army, Ramorino was convicted by a court martial at Turin after the defeat and was executed on 22 May 1849.